girlswhocodemcgill/intro-to-python-tutorials/README.md

 # intro-to-python-tutorials

-This is the repository for the content of Introduction to Python workshops.
+This repository includes exercises for Introduction to Python workshops guided by Girls Who Code McGill.
+You can find the questions below.
+Please try to solve them by yourself before looking at the answers 👇🏼

 ## Armstrong Number